raspberrypilearning/from-me-to-you/en/step_4.md

 --- task ---

 Pick a reason for the digital card.
-It could be a thank you, a birthday or an anniversary; an annual day of celebration such as World Earth Day; a cultural holiday; or something else.
+It could be a thank you, a birthday or an anniversary; an annual day of celebration such as World Environment Day; a cultural holiday; or something else.

 --- /task ---